R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 3. The minimum revocation level
 4. The product ID
 5. The security level of the instance: `SECURE`, `STALE`, `INSECURE`
+6. The maximum age of the attestation in ISO-8601 duration format

 If you specify a signing public key then you must also specify the product ID, otherwise if the organisation that created the enclave makes a second different kind of enclave in future, a malicious host might connect you with the